Tuesday, August 9, 2011

 The VXA-300 PILOT III carries many of VXA-220's features and enables VOR and CDI navigation on the NAV band.
 It has 150 memory channels and 100 programmable channels with 8-character labels.
 Price: $189 (VXA-220); $220 (VXA-300).
 Contact: www.vertexstandard.com.

 This low-cost, revolutionary, 7-inch, color, touch-screen sectional moving-map-based GPS blew everybody away at Sun 'n Fun and Oshkosh last year with its robust feature set and ridiculously affordable price.
 The iFly 700 has since been a big hit with pilots and is finding its way as a standard installation or OEM option with LSA manufacturers.

 The lightweight, external battery or cig-lighter-powered unit can be handheld, yoke-mounted or panel-installed.
 RAM mounts are popular too for customized placement.

 Some highlights are: entire U.S. sectionals charts, IFR Low Enroute charts, approach plates, airport diagrams, touch-screen waypoint placement and quick-draw revision, annual data subscription starting at $69, easy online chart updates, highlighted TFRs and a lot more.
 I take mine with me in a J-3 Cub!
 Price: $549.
 Contact: ifly.adventurepilot.com.

 Page 2 of 4

-Labels: Buyer's Guide, Cockpit Gadgets, LSAs, Pilot Guide, Pilot Supplies, Pilot Gear, Best Buys, Gear, Aircraft
+Labels: Buyer's Guide, Cockpit Gadgets, LSAs, Pilot Guide, Pilot Supplies, Pilot Gear, Best Buys, Gear, What's New, Aircraft